 Legacy of a Dream Internship Program

-The Spring 2023 semester is the third semester of this new program through which Georgetown University undergraduate students can intern with DC-based community organizations whose leaders have been recognized by the University’s annual John Thompson, Jr. Legacy of a Dream Award.
-This program accepts Volunteer and Federal-Work Study (FWS) eligible undergraduates from both the Hilltop Campus for placements of 6-8 hours/week and from the Capitol Applied Learning Lab (the CALL) for placements of 15-20 hours/week.
+The Fall 2023 semester is the fourth semester of this new program through which Georgetown University undergraduate students can intern with DC-based community organizations whose leaders have been recognized by the University’s annual John Thompson, Jr. Legacy of a Dream Award.
+This program accepts Federal-Work Study (FWS) eligible undergraduates from both the Hilltop Campus for placements of 6-8 hours/week and from the Capitol Applied Learning Lab (the CALL) for placements of 15-20 hours/week.

 When supporting a Legacy of a Dream (LoaD) Awardee Organization, LoaD Interns use their skills, time, energy, and capacities to support organization as needed and requested.
 While actual duties vary with each agency placement, the goal is for each Hoya to contribute to the agency’s capacity with their contributions, support, and learning.
 LoaD interns are expected to be excellent representatives to Georgetown’s commitment to social justice and follow all Student Conduct policies, both on and off campus.
 Specific position descriptions from participating organizations and their modality (virtual, hybrid, in-person) are in the interest form linked below.